apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 #### On the Subject of Segments

-Each Kinesis Indexing Task puts events consumed from Kinesis Shards assigned to it in a single segment for each segment granular interval until maxRowsPerSegment, maxTotalRows or intermediateHandoffPeriod limit is reached, at this point a new shard for this segment granularity is created for further events.
+Each Kinesis Indexing Task puts events consumed from Kinesis Shards assigned to it in a single segment for each segment granular interval until maxRowsPerSegment, maxTotalRows or intermediateHandoffPeriod limit is reached.
+At this point, a new shard for this segment granularity is created for further events.
 Kinesis Indexing Task also does incremental hand-offs which means that all the segments created by a task will not be held up till the task duration is over.
 As soon as maxRowsPerSegment, maxTotalRows or intermediateHandoffPeriod limit is hit, all the segments held by the task at that point in time will be handed-off